oracle-livelabs/apex/event-mangement/intro/intro.md

     - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

->**Note**: This workshop assumes you are using Oracle APEX 24.2 and Oracle Database 23ai.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.
+    *Note: This workshop assumes you are using Oracle APEX 24.2 and Oracle Database 23ai.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ## Labs